-Gluten free shampoo has been popular for a long time.
+Gluten free shampoo and conditioner has been popular for a long time.
 Gluten is found in a number of different sources and is central to a typical healthy diet.

 It is consumed in one form or another around the world, and it provides a great deal of calories.